I’m more of a baseball card guy.

 Oh, so you don’t have an extra $500 just sitting around, waiting to be spent on a football card?
 Good, me neither.

-Knowing that purchasing an original won’t be a real possibility without proper planning and having to unload other parts of my PC, there are a few cool substitutes out there worth your consideration.
+Knowing that purchasing an original won’t be a real possibility without proper planning and having to unload other parts of a PC, there are a few cool substitutes out there worth your consideration.

 Are they the real thing?
 No.